How to make a "sail" component for the wind plane by rotating a 1-station component 90 degrees:

-This process does not preserve indentations in the sides of the station and translate them into indentations in the ends of the profile.
-But you can repeat the process for any number of stations (in separate components) which will become profile components of the SAIL part.
+To add vertical layers to your part, you can repeat this process for any number of stations (in separate components) which can become profile components of the same SAIL part.

 It is best to give the station location a slightly nonzero value (note that the station location will become the transverse offset of the sail component).
 If fitting to the deck is necessary this ensures that the fit operation will work properly.